 - In advance, fold sheets of drawing paper into thirds.
 Students will be working in groups of three.
 Tell students they will be drawing animals from the reading and Read-Aloud.
-Tell students they may refer to their Animal Foldable (Activity Page 3.2) and their Reader to help them with ideas, and that they may choose an animal that has not yet been entered in detail on the Animal Foldable.
+Tell students they may refer to their Animal Classification foldable (Activity Page 3.2) and their Reader to help them with ideas, and that they may choose an animal that has not yet been entered in detail on the Animal Foldable.
 The most important direction for this activity is that students may not tell the other members of their group what they are drawing.
 They must include characteristics of the animal group they are choosing.
 For instance, if someone chooses an animal in the fish group, the drawing would need to include scales and gills.
-The first student in each trio will have the assignment of drawing the head of any animal that is classified in one of the five vertebrate animal groups, and s/he will use just the first folded third of the paper. - When this is complete, the first student will pass the drawing to the second student, being sure to keep the head of the animal face down.
-The second student in each trio will draw the middle section of a body of an animal of his/ her choosing that is classified in one of the five vertebrate groups.
-The second student will use the middle third of piece of paper.
+The first student in each trio will have the assignment of drawing the head of any animal that is classified in one of the five vertebrate animal groups, and they will use just the first folded third of the paper. - When this is complete, the first student will pass the drawing to the second student, being sure to keep the head of the animal face down.
+The second student in each trio will draw the middle section of a body of an animal of their choosing that is classified in one of the five vertebrate groups.
+The second student will use the middle third of the piece of paper.
 Tell students that this is not intended to be the same animal that the first student has drawn, and remind them that there is to be no discussion of what anyone draws.
-When the second student is finished, s/he will pass the drawing to the third student.
-The third student in each trio will draw the lower half of an animal's body (e.g., legs, tail, etc.) on the lower third of the drawing paper.
+When the second student is finished, they will pass the drawing to the third student.
+The third student in each trio will draw the lower half of an animal's body (e.g., legs, tail, etc.) on the lower third of the drawing paper. - After the third student in each trio has completed the final part, students may open up the folded paper to see what they have created! - Last, each trio will collaborate to come up with a fitting name for the animal they have created.